suhelrana2008/trusted_friends_daycare/README.md

 # trusted_friends_daycare
-Creating a mobile website for a daycare center using CSS for responsive design, media queries, flexbox and printed media
+Creating a mobile website for a daycare center using CSS for responsive design, flexbox, media queries and print media